WISDEM/LandBOSSE/installation_instructions/windows_end_user.md

 ![done pasting](13_done_pasting.png)

+Note: Depending on the version of LandBOSSE, you may have more files copied into the input folder.
+As long as you copy over all the input files into the destination folder, LandBOSSE will find its input files.

 ### Step 8: Install the LandBOSSE package

 The command should result in a message that begins Then install LandBOSSE itself:

 ```
+cd \Users\%USERNAME%\Desktop\landbosse\LandBOSSE-master
 pip install -e .
 ```